-The Department of Theatre Arts provides a strong theoretical and practical approach to the study of the art and craft of theatre.
-Students who major in Theatre Arts prepare for graduate studies and/or careers directly related to performance, design/technology, management and dramaturgy.
-Students also combine theatre studies with other majors and/or minors such as Music, Art and Media, to enhance work opportunities within the entertainment industry.
+Our NAST-accredited Department of Theatre Arts provides a strong professional training approach to the study of the art and craft of theatre.
+Students who major in theatre arts prepare for careers directly related to performance, design/technology, management, and dramaturgy.
+Our Musical Theatre program now provides students with a Bachelor in Fine Arts, reflecting the quality and quantity of training they will receive here.

 The department believes in fostering a diverse student environment with an emphasis on professionalism and a commitment to excellence.

 To accomplish this mission the Department of Theatre Arts:

 - Offers its students the highest quality undergraduate programs in musical theatre, performance, management, theatre technology and design